 Curiously, the poor condition of the molds is not discussed in Untermann’s (1959) otherwise comprehensive account of the creation of Vernal’s cast.
 He recounts that the molds were dirty with Pittsburgh soot, requiring a steam bath, and that some repairs were necessary for molds that were actually broken, but the erosion and decay arising from ten prior castings are not mentioned.

 Since the mounted skeleton’s 76-foot length would be too long for the museum’s 50-foot exhibit halls, plans were made to situate it outside the museum.
 Wind, rain and extreme temperatures — the Vernal climate ranges from –40˚F to 100˚F (–40˚C to 38˚C) — required a more robust casting material than the usual plaster.
 After some experimentation with different materials, the team settled on a mix of one part cement to three parts Aggra-lite (a lightweight aggregate made of volcanic pumice).
 The complete cast would consist of about 600 pieces — many more than the number of bones, as the complex vertebrae were made from eight or more pieces (Anonymous, undated).
 About a hundred of these pieces had been completed when Otto Buehner, president of Salt Lake City’s Otto Buehner Concrete Products Company, visited the museum, became interested in the casting, and expressed doubts about the use of Aggra-lite (Untermann 1959:365).
 Further experimentation, aided by Buehner’s experienced workers, resulted in the selection of a new mixture, one part cement to three parts aragonite (the high pressure polymorph of calcium carbonate).
 Most of the pieces were cast in this material by Grant Merrell, the museum’s preparator, at the Otto Buehner facilities, with the more intricate parts completed at the museum.
 Reinforcing wire and rods were used where necessary, and the completed bones were coated in fiberglass to protect them from the elements.
-The Buehner Company benefitted from its involvement with the casting, as they discovered in the course of the process that fiberglass made a better and cheaper adhesive than they had previously been using to repair Italian marble when it was broken in transit.
+The Buehner Company benefitted from its involvement with the casting, as they discovered in the course of the process that fiberglass, when set with a catalyst, made a better and cheaper adhesive than they had previously been using to repair Italian marble when it was broken in transit.
 The Field House also adopted fiberglass as its bonding agent of choice after positive experiences with the concrete cast.

 The result of all this work was nearly 600 concrete elements which then had to be assembled into a skeleton.
 First, the individual bones were assembled from their pieces — work done by the Untermanns and Merrell.
 Identifying numbers on the molds had mostly faded with age, so this had to be done from anatomical principles.
 Pieces were fastened together with steel rods and bonded by fiberglass.
 The assembled bones were then laid out in the workshop to verify that everything was present and correct (Figure 3; Untermann 1959:figures 1, 2).